 - elicit and resolve ambivalence

 - develop the discrepancy

-At the present time, the online course for advanced skills in under development.
 Dr. Cole can provide workshop learning for groups and/or individual coaching in the advanced skills by contacting him at email@example.com or through the “contact us” tab above.
 Learners can also receive advanced skills training through the Centre for Comprehensive Motivational Interventions (CCMI).